CarrieHappoldt/PigRoastPage/README.md

  * Bootstraps carousel slideshow
  * git

 I have enjoyed learning Angular 4 and Typescript.
-I find that Angular4 makes a fast and responsive UI.
+I find that Angular 4 makes a fast and responsive UI.
 It was easy enough to learn but I know I could get a deeper understanding.
 I liked that Typescript helped to resolves the type coercion errors that can be found in javascript.
 And I really liked the use of typescript classes and constructor functions, instead of the javascripts prototypes.

 ### How to Run
  1. Clone the repository